remnrem/luna-doc/docs/ref/clustering.md

 Here we plot the epoch-by-epoch distance matrix as a heat map (left), with the diagonal going from bottom left to top right.
-Second, we apply dimension reduction techniques such as multi-dimensional scaling, to produce metrics that might flag aberrent epochs (note: we just use a quick-and-dirty way to assign colors to clusters here, and sometimes different clusters are assigned the same color):
+Second, we apply dimension reduction techniques such as multi-dimensional scaling, to produce metrics that might flag aberrant epochs (note: we just use a quick-and-dirty way to assign colors to clusters here, and sometimes different clusters are assigned the same color):